Can you get a Student Allowance?

 Sounds like a pretty sweet deal, right?
-However, not everyone qualifies for (or needs) a student allowance.
+However, not everyone qualifies for (or needs) a Student Allowance.

-Who gets a student allowance?
+Who gets a Student Allowance?

-Other factors that help determine whether you really need this financial assistance and, if so, how much money you can get.
-These are:
+Other factors that help determine whether you need this support (and how much money you can get) are: